ktmathews89/cg_winter_2018_instruction/cg_ed_1.md

 #### Challenge 2: Playing with Variables.

-In the CodeSchool course, you should have learned how to create and use variables... like
+In your course, you should have learned how to create and use variables... like
 ```
 var name = "value";
 ```